 A quick ‘chat’ format is used, where the meanings of the words are explained in relation to their own martial arts training.
 For younger students, since there is the danger that both of these words are often used ‘at’ them with an expectation that they will somehow absorb their meaning without explanation, care is taken to use terms and ideas they can understand and use.

 We talk about ‘discipline’ in the original sense of its meaning, i.e. with the emphasis on learning.
-In this more positive sense, it is more to ‘train oneself to do something in a controlled and habitual way’, remembering it requires a particular discipline of self to practice regularly if one wants to be very good at jujutsu, a musical instrument, a particular sport or even maths.
+In this more positive sense, it is more to ‘train oneself to do something in a controlled and habitual way’, remembering it requires a particular discipline of self to practise regularly if one wants to be very good at jujutsu, a musical instrument, a particular sport or even maths.

 Accomplishing any type of personal success, achievement or goal is almost impossible without self-discipline.